plasmodic/ecto/doc/source/overview/glossary.rst

 ecto
 ----
-from the Greek *ektos*, meaning "outside"
+from the Greek *ektos*, meaning "outside".
 Think ghostbusters.

 .. _DAG: